 The contingent consideration liability was recognized as part of the consideration transferred in the Company's acquisition of KIESTRA, which occurred in the second quarter of fiscal year 2012.
 The fair value of the contingent consideration liability was estimated using a probability-weighted discounted cash flow model that was based upon the probabilities assigned to the contingent events.
-The change to the contingent liability since the acquisition date is attributable to foreign currency translation.
+The estimated fair value of the contingent consideration liability is remeasured at each reporting period based upon increases or decreases in the probability of the contingent payments.
+The change to the contingent liability as of June 30, 2012 since the acquisition date is primarily attributable to foreign currency translation.
 Additional disclosures regarding the contingent consideration liability are included in Note 9.

 The Company's policy is to recognize any transfers into fair value measurement hierarchy levels and transfers out of levels at the beginning of each reporting period.
-There were no transfers in and out of Level 1, Level 2 or Level 3 measurements for the three months and six months ended March 31, 2012.
+There were no transfers in and out of Level 1, Level 2 or Level 3 measurements for the three months and nine months ended June 30, 2012.